SadServers/YesHello/README.md

 That is fine.
 Being effective and all.

-Somebody may think it's a bit passive-aggresive.
+Somebody may think it's a bit passive-aggressive.

 Do whatever you want; say hello if you want to first, don’t say hello if you don’t want to and get right into it.